Note: See our review of the “Black or White” video here.

 The fifty-third No. 1 song of the 1990s was “Black Or White” by Michael Jackson.
 The release of this song, the first single off Jackson’s highly anticipated album Dangerous, was the biggest musical event of the year.
 The premiere of the $4m video, directed by John Landis and featuring Macaulay Culkin, was national news.
 The song spent seven weeks at No. 1, putting it in a two-way tie with “Billie Jean” (1983) as Jackson’s longest-running No. 1 single ever.
 Dangerous spawned six more Top 40 hits after “Black Or White,” spanning a wide range of genres and themes.
 It’s a classic CD.

-Prior to “Black Or White,” Jackson was already the most famous pop singer in the world.
-As lead singer of The Jackson 5, he had four No. 1 hits, which were the band’s first four singles, released in 1969-70.
-The Jackson 5 went on to chart 13 more times, sending three more tracks to a No. 2 peak.
-Outside The Jackson 5, Jackson had reached No. 1 12 times before “Black Or White” (including on “We Are The World,” credited to USA For Africa but co-written by Jackson and widely associated with him).
-Following “Black Or White,” he would have one more chart-topper, 1995’s “You Are Not Alone.”
+Prior to “Black Or White,” Jackson was already the most famous Pop singer in the world and had racked up 16 No. 1 hits.
+The first four were from 1969 to 1970 as lead singer of The Jackson 5.
+He then scored 11 under his own name, and one with USA For Africa, “We Are The World,” which Jackson co-wrote.
+Following “Black Or White,” Jackson would notch his 18th and final chart-topper, 1995’s “You Are Not Alone.”
 He most recently appeared on the Hot 100 posthumously in 2014 with “Love Never Felt So Good,” featuring Justin Timberlake.
 It peaked at No. 9 in the U.S., but went to No. 1 in a few other countries.

 Let’s listen to “Black Or White”: